Part 1: Introduction to TMSA & Mould Illness/CIRS

 Note: One or a combination of the three may be an issue for a patient.
 TMSA and this document primarily focuses on the CIRS theory.

-Dr. Ritchie Shoemaker (MD) from Pocomoke, Maryland, USA is the leading physician and researcher in regards to the CIRS theory.
-He has published over 15 peer-reviewed papers, on the mechanism, diagnosis and treatment of CIRS.
-A new organisation, International Society for Environmentally Acquired Illness (ISEAI), formed by several former Shoemaker certified physicians, aims to continue research and education into CIRS and other environmentally acquired illnesses (EAI).
+Dr. Ritchie Shoemaker, MD, from Pocomoke, Maryland, USA is the leading physician and researcher in regards to the CIRS theory.
+He has published over 20 peer-reviewed papers, on the mechanism, diagnosis and treatment of CIRS.
+A new organisation, International Society for Environmentally Acquired Illness (ISEAI), formed by several former Shoemaker certified physicians, aims to continue research and education into CIRS, that they term EAI-WDB (Environmentally Acquired Illness due to Water-damaged Buildings), and other environmentally acquired illnesses.

 For the colonization theory Dr. Joseph Brewer, Dr. Neil Nathan, Dr. Janette Hope are the leading proponents.
 See references section for papers.

 Viruses and, probably, other stealth infections can also contribute to lowered MSH and VIP and may cause, or at least contribute to CIRS.
-Similarly traumatic brain injury can lower MSH and cause CIRS.
+Similarly traumatic brain injury can lower MSH and cause, or contribute to, CIRS.
 (Shoemaker et al, 2014, [0061])

 - Shoemaker, R., & Ryan, J. (2014).
 US Patent No. 20,140,046,143 A. Washington, DC: U.S. Patent and Trademark Office.
 Google patents

-- Borrelia and Babseia produce biotoxins that may cause CIRS and account for some cases of Post Treatment Lyme Disease/Chronic Lyme disease; that is continuing symptoms of Lyme disease/Babesiosis even if the bacteria/parasite have been eradicated.
+- Borrelia and Babseia produce biotoxins that may cause CIRS and account for some cases of Post Treatment Lyme Disease/Chronic Lyme disease; that is the continuing symptoms of Lyme disease/Babesiosis even if the bacteria/parasite has been eradicated.

-- Borrelia and Babseia infection can cause an inflammatory cascade that can be the priming event that prime the HLA genes and cause susceptibility to mould/water-damaged buildings that could be tolerated before (see 2.4 – HLA DR/DQ gene testing)
+- Borrelia and Babseia infection can cause an inflammatory cascade that can be the priming event that expresses the genetic (HLA DR/DQ) susceptibility to mould/water-damaged buildings that could be tolerated before (see 2.4 – HLA DR/DQ gene testing)

+In research Dr. Shoemaker found that 35 health symptoms could be categorised into 13 clusters.
 If a patient is confirmed to have 8 or more clusters of symptoms the likelihood of presence of CIRS exceeds 95%.
 A cluster is positive if you have one or more symptoms in each group.
-When combined with VCS deficits, symptom clusters can yield an accuracy of 98.5%.
+When combined with VCS deficits, symptom clusters can yield an accuracy of 98.5%, with false negatives < 2%.
 (Shoemaker et al, 2017).
+[Note clusters and VCS cannot differentiate CIRS-WDB from other CIRS causes such as CIRS Lyme].

 You can see the CIRS clusters on the symptom page.